GauthierBassereau/A-R-G-O-S/README.md

 ## Improvements for next versions
 - Add history/memory -> adding past frames to the predictors
     - Use relative position embedding.
-    - Use some kind of memory bank that gets updated when a new token doesn't match anything in the memory bank
+    - Use some kind of memory bank that gets updated when a new token doesn't match anything in the memory bank / Use PCA to get rid of uselss tokens (see DINO Foresight)
 - Generate the plan on mutiple scale
     (1) Goal Image
     (2) Generate one intermediate step bewteen current state and Goal Image